- Title: The Wall House

 - Photographer: Baptiste Marconnet

-The main design driver behind the project has been combining a solid street frontage (The Wall) with a fragmented North face that opens to the sun and the view.
+The main design drivers behind the project has been combining a solid street frontage (The Wall) with a fragmented North face that opens to the sun and the view, as well as creating a energy efficient and naturally heated and cooled internal environment with 3x the required insulation.

 This residential home resides atop Mt Pleasant in Christchurch, New Zealand overlooking the natural landscape of the mountain and the waters of the Estuary.
 Designed to the landscape and surrounding environment, the building’s form stands honestly with purpose.